 Q: What are skin, hair and nails made of?

-A: Both hair and nails are extensions of the skin.
+A: Hair and nails are both extensions of the skin.
 Together they make up the integumentary system.
 The skin is our largest organ and is made of elastin and collagen.
 Hair is an organ of the skin, made of keratin.
 Nails are organs of the skin made of hardened keratinocytes.

 Q: Why is it important to know the structure of the integumentary system?

 A: It is valuable to know the structure of the integumentary system because you can use your diet to consume foods rich in the components of the structures you want to heal.
 The principle is `like heals like`

 Q: Why is protein important for hair/ skin/ nails?

 A: Since the integumentary system consists mostly of the proteins keratin, collagen, and elastin, it makes sense to feed it with adequate amount of protein.

 Q: How does the body utilize protein?

 A: First of all, we need sufficient amount of protein, and second, our digestive system needs to be able to digest and absorb the protein we eat.
 We need 1g-1.2g of protein per 1 kg of body weight (unless you have a kidney disease and then you need to follow doctor`s suggestions).
 That means that if you weigh 60 kg, you need about 60 g of protein daily.